3 Rules for Successful Partnership Marketing

 3) Not all customers are customers.
 Depending on who you’re partnering with, you may be dealing with customers, members, employees, fans, family, etc. Each of these groups has a different relationship with the business you are soliciting them through.
 If you are marketing to customers, your product HAS to align with the type of product they are being a customer for; insurance and finance, athletics and sports drinks, electronics and video games.
 Alignment is key.
 If you’re marketing to members, spin it as an added benefit of their membership dues.
 If you’re marketing to employees, spin it around the pride of getting to work with their company.
 Just make sure you are thinking about how the specific group interacts with their business, and aligning your program and message around that.

-Although I haven’t provided any data to prove my theory, I can promise you these rules apply more often then not.
+Although I haven’t provided any data to prove my theory, I can promise you these rules apply more often than not.
 And as more businesses continue to advance into guerrilla/social/word-of-mouth marketing, partnerships and alliances will continue to expand and evolve.

 What other rules have you learned from marketing a message through another business?
 What success stories do you have?
 Put your thoughts in the comments, where they belong.
 Don’t greedily tuck them away only for yourself.